Thursday, September 18, 2008

 In a large heavy bottomed pan heat the clarified butter and add the cumin seeds to it.

-When the cumin seeds splutter add the green chillies and saute for half a minute or so.
+When the cumin seeds sizzle, add green chillies and stir a few times

 Add the cooked rice and salt and mix well.